elvisguillen/heightllc.com/src/pages/team/team.md

 ---
-contentType: team
+contentType: "team"
-path: /team
+path: "/team"
-title: Team
+title: "Team"
 page_header: "We are talented people at a research- driven firm that puts clients first."
 ---